Benny-444/Channel_Isolator/readme.md

 - The tool requires admin macaroon access to intercept HTLCs
 - The service automatically reconnects if the connection to LND is lost

+## Limitations
+- Only one HTLC interceptor can run at a time in LND (v0.19.1 at the time of writing this document).
+If you're using CircuitBreaker or another interceptor, you cannot run Channel Isolator simultaneously

 ## Troubleshooting

 1. **Connection Issues**: